le-nicolas/Tracking/README.md

 # Basic but semi-advance object detection
 I hardly believe nowadays, how advance we are now.
-Just by less than ~20 lines of code, you can generate a respectable confidence interaval.
+Just by less than ~20 lines of code, you can generate a respectable confidence interval.

 ![000000000009](https://github.com/le-nicolas/Basic-but-semi-advance-object-detection/assets/112614851/8d952c34-63e6-4f81-b02e-404e14020982)